talosgl/manuscript2slides/docs/limitations.md

 Paragraph Formatting beyond alignment and Heading styling: we don't preserve paragraph formatting for line spacing, paragraph spacing, indentations, or similar.
 Instead, users can customize these easily in the template files (`Documents/manuscript2slides/templates/...`), and we want to respect the template choices rather than trying to force Word formatting into Powerpoint or vice versa, where the page layouts won't match.

+### Font typeface (font family):
+**Typeface is determined by the output template, not the source document.** When converting from DOCX to PPTX (or vice versa), the output file's template defines which fonts are used.
+This is by design - we respect the user's template choices for typography rather than trying to preserve the source document's typeface, which may not match the presentation's design system.

+**Exception:** If you've explicitly changed the font for specific words or phrases within a paragraph (for example, formatting code snippets in Courier New while the rest of the paragraph is in Arial), that explicit font choice will be preserved.
+However, fonts that come from paragraph styles or document defaults will use the output template's fonts instead.

+Other character-level formatting like bold, italic, color, and size are always preserved.

 ### Field-code hyperlinks:
 Some hyperlinks (like the sample_doc.docx's first "Where are Data?" link) (often in headings or pasted content) are stored as "field codes" in Word and appear as plain text after conversion.
 These are uncommon; normal hyperlinks should work. manuscript2slides will log a warning when such links are detected and will try to copy them as plaintext.